devspace-sh/devspace/docs/docs/configuration/config.yaml.md

 - `disabled` *bool* if true devspace does not reload the pipeline on dockerfile changes

 ### images[].build
-BuildConfig:
+BuildConfig by default docker is used to build images:
 - `dockerfilePath` *string* specifies the path where the dockerfile lies (default: ./Dockerfile)
 - `contextPath` *string* specifies the context path for docker (default: ./)
 - `docker` *DockerConfig* use the local Docker daemon or a Docker daemon running inside a Minikube cluster (if `preferMinikube` == true)
 - `kaniko` *KanikoConfig* build images in userspace within a build pod running inside the Kubernetes cluster
 - `options` *BuildOptions* additional options used for building the image
-- `disabled` *bool* Optional: if true building is skipped for this image (Can be useful when using in overwrite.yaml)
+- `disabled` *bool* Optional: if true building is skipped for this image (Can be useful when using in overwrite.yaml for users who don't have docker installed)

 ### images[].build.docker
 DockerConfig: